Kinto/kinto.js/docs/api.md

 > #### Notes
 >
-> - This authentication method should never been used in production, and passwords in clear should never be part of the source code;
 > - You're not obliged to use the `username:password` format; basically whatever unique string gets you covered.

 ### Using an OAuth Bearer Token

-As for Basic Auth, once you have retrieved a valid OAuth Bearer Token, simply pass it through a generic `Authorization` header:
+As for Basic Auth, once you have retrieved a valid OAuth Bearer Token, simply pass it in an `Authorization` header:

 ```js
 const kinto = new Kinto({